-- Some employees may avoid care for fear of the high medical costs
+- Some employees may avoid care for fear of the high medical costs.

-What does a higher deductible health plan cost?
+How much does a higher deductible health plan cost?

-Before you pick the HDHP that’s right for your business, you should consider healthcare cost averages, the diversity and general health affairs of your workforce, inflation prices, your health benefit budget, and other controlling factors to the best of your ability.
+Before you pick the HDHP that’s right for your business, you should consider healthcare cost averages, the diversity and general health affairs of your workforce, inflation prices, your health benefits budget, and other controlling factors to the best of your ability.

 How to supplement your high deductible plan

 At this point, you may be wondering how to offset some of the costs your employees may encounter with an HDHP.
-Despite its low monthly premium, the challenge with an HDHP is how expensive healthcare can become when your employees need it.
+Despite its low monthly premiums, the challenge with an HDHP is how expensive healthcare can become when your employees need it.